adamsilver/fdpb/05-Multiple-Select.md

 # Multiple Select

 Managing lists is something we haven't had to do up to now.
-Whether it's an inbox full of emails or adding multiple food items to your weekly shop, we all need to manage multiple things at once.
+Whether it's an inbox full of emails or adding multiple food items to your weekly shop, we need ensure that manage multiple things at once, is easy.

 In this chapter we'll design an inbox, like Gmail.
-But we can apply these principles to any list in any project.
+But we can apply these principles to any list that needs managing.

 The first thing we'll do is add a checkbox next to each email in the first column if you're using tables, or if you're using lists, it will be the first element.